Trump unfit to be U.S. president, Democrat Pelosi, conservative Bolton agree

 In his book, "The Room Where It Happened," Bolton said Trump expressed a willingness to halt criminal investigations to favor dictators he liked.
 He also wrote that Trump said invading Venezuela would be "cool" even as the U.S. government has said it does not favor using force to topple socialist President Nicolas Maduro.

-Senate Democratic leader Chuck Schumer said the revelations explain the president's stance on China, including his initial praise for Beijing's response to the coronavirus outbreak and silence on alleged human rights abuses.
-"President Trump cannot be trusted to deal with China policy any longer," Schumer said on the Senate floor.
+Senate Democratic leader Chuck Schumer said the disclosures explained the president’s stance on China, including his initial praise for Beijing's response to the coronavirus outbreak and silence on alleged human rights abuses.
+"President Trump cannot be trusted to deal with China policy any longer,” Schumer said on the Senate floor.

-According to Bolton, Trump told China's Xi in June 2019 to go ahead and build camps for its mostly Muslim Uighur minority and other Muslim groups despite his administration's criticism of China's mass detention.
+According to Bolton, Trump encouraged China's Xi in June 2019 to build camps for its mostly Muslim Uighur minority and other Muslim groups despite his administration's criticism of China's mass detention.
 White House trade adviser Peter Navarro disputed Bolton's allegation that Trump also asked his Chinese counterpart for help in the 2020 election by making agricultural purchases from U.S. farmers.

-"I didn't hear that at all," Navarro told reporters at the White House on Thursday.
-"Bolton's depiction of that event is not how I would describe it.
-That's an alternate universe."
+"I didn’t hear that at all,” Navarro told reporters.
+"Bolton’s depiction of that event is not how I would describe it.
+That’s an alternate universe."

 ALSO READ